gallinapassus/ArrayInfo/README.md

     info() -> ArrayInfo
     info(with:) -> ArrayInfo

-methods returning a concrete type ArrayInfo containing trivial/statistical information about the array and array's elements.
-Extensions are valid for element types `Element:AdditiveArithmetic&FixedWidthInteger`
+Concrete type ArrayInfo contains trivial/statistical information about the array and array's elements.
+Extensions are valid for element types `Element:AdditiveArithmetic&FixedWidthInteger`.

     import ArrayInfo